 Set-VPNconnection -name YourVPNconnection -SplitTunneling $true

 - Replace YourVPNconnection with the actual name and press Enter.

 Set-VPNconnection -name YourVPNconnection -SplitTunneling $false

 This method is identical to the first one but faster for Windows 10 users familiar with PowerShell.

 Furthermore, it’s possible to create and run PowerShell scripts that automatically execute commands like enabling or disabling split tunneling.

 Join our PowerShell Troubleshooting Hub if you’re experiencing any issues with this utility.

-- Sign up for a PIA subscription plan.
+- Sign up for a VPN subscription plan (we recommend PIA).